Tips & FAQ

 Well over half of PALM100 will be run along Florida State Highway A1A in Broward and Palm Beach Counties on the barrier island between the Intracoastal Waterway and the Atlantic Ocean.
 An opening race segment through downtown Fort Lauderdale, scenic side road segments, Intracoastal bridge crossings and some waterfront roads in West Palm Beach and the Lake Trail in Palm Beach complete the course.
 Teams should become very familiar with "Route Map", and use it as a primary resource on race day.

-The race will begin and end at the intersection of Las Olas Blvd. and State Route A1A in Fort Lauderdale Beach.
-The vast majority of the route will be run on sidewalks with the balance facing traffic on the road shoulder.
+The race will begin and end at the Deerfield Beach curve, in Deerfield Beach, FL The vast majority of the route will be run on sidewalks with the balance facing traffic on the road shoulder.
 There are three segments where the shoulder is very narrow to non-existent, and these are clearly indicated in the Route Map.
 Always when running on road shoulders, racers MUST run facing traffic and be cautious at all times.
 IN ADDITION TO 10-MINUTE PENALTIES FOR EACH INFRACTION, MULTIPLE VIOLATIONS OF THIS RULE WILL RESULT IN DISQUALIFICATION.
 [Return to TOP]

 Check-in Stations and Cut-Off Times for Relay Teams:

-The active runner must check-in at the PALM100 aid station at Anchor Park in Delray Beach, the turn-around in Palm Beach and the check-in at Anchor Park in Delray Beach on the return south.
+The active runner must check-in at the PALM100 start line in Deerifeld Beachaid station at Anchor Park in Delray Beach, the turn-around in Palm Beach and the check-in at Anchor Park in Delray Beach on the return south.
 Limited emergency water supplies will be available at each check-in station.
 The active team runner must be checked in within the following time limits at each station or the team will be considered “DNF” (“Did Not Finish”):

 Unlike the team relay race, the PALM100 individual races will be fully supported with aid stations approximately every 3-5 miles.
 For safety reasons, checking-in at all sites is mandatory, even if the runner is not stopping for food or drink.
 Runners must be sure that the volunteer has noted his/her presence—and race number—but may otherwise keep moving.
-At Ocean Inlet Park, the first 50K time for 100 kilometer runners will be recorded and posted to the race website.
 [Return to TOP]

 The Course—100k and 50k Races: